Fast and Efficient MMD-based Fair PCA via Optimization over Stiefel Manifold: Relation to

 Fairness in reconstruction error can be achieved by projecting the data onto blue or red subspace.
 However, fair PCA defined by \citeauthor{SamadiTMSV18} (\citeyear{SamadiTMSV18}) aims to {\it minimize} the reconstruction error with the fairness constraint, and thus the { blue} subspace is chosen.
 Under our MMD-based definition of fair PCA, projecting onto the blue subspace is considered unfair because the distributions conditioned on each protected attribute $A$ are not the same; our fair PCA would choose the { red} subspace.

-One important observation is that while our definition of fairness ensures that the downstream tasks are fair w.r.t many of existing fairness definitions (see Proposition \ref{prop:fair-representation}), former definition has no such guarantees.
+One important observation is that while our definition of fairness ensures that the downstream tasks are fair w.r.t many of existing fairness definitions (see Proposition \ref{prop:fair-representation}), the reconstruction error-based definition has no such guarantees.